strong-type-systems/libregraphicsmeeting/current/2025/news/2025-01-25_0001-venue-reminder-cfp.md

 Our Venue will be the Karl-Bröger-Zentrum.
 I posted the location and some information in [Venues]({{rootPath}}/venues#main-venue-karl-br%C3%B6ger-zentrum).

-We are located very close to the main station and the city center, it should be easy for you to get to the conference. **You can start looking for accomodation now.**
+We are located very close to the central station and the city center, it should be easy for you to get to the conference. **You can start looking for accommodation now.**

 ## 🚨 Only 5 Days Left! 🚨